GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlowInternalMesh/Tutorial.rst

 The ``setNames`` node value specifies the geometric zone where the value should be applied.
 These directional permeabilities are followed by all the other field initializations.
 Please note the change in ``component`` node value as we are dealing with a permeability diagonal tensor.
-The other fields to be specified are a constant homogenious reference porosity for the whole domain, initial pressure, and source and sink term pressures.
+The other fields to be specified are a constant homogeneous reference porosity for the whole domain, initial pressure, and source and sink term pressures.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/fluidFlow/integratedTests/singlePhaseFlow/3D_10x10x10_compressible.xml
   :language: xml
   :start-after: <!-- SPHINX_TUT_INT_HEX_FIELDS -->
   :end-before: <!-- SPHINX_TUT_INT_HEX_FIELDS_END -->

-.. _Functions_tag_singlephaseinternal:
+.. _Functions_tag_single_phase_internal_mesh:

 Here we leave ``Functions`` and ``Partition`` tags unspecified as the description of their use are detailed in other tutorials.